Politics and Government

 Professor Kessel teaches these courses in political theory:

 PG 346: Race in the American Political Imagination

 PG 347: Comparative Political Ideologies

-Professor Kessel regularly attends the annual conferences of the American Political Science Association, the Western Political Science Association, and (her favorite) the Association for Political Theory.
+Professor Kessel regularly attends the annual conferences of the American Political Science Association, the Western Political Science Association, and the Association for Political Theory.